r-hub/blog/content/post/2021-07-29-caching/index.md

 ## Conclusion

 In this post we summarized tools and tips on how to cache results in R code.

+We have not covered other types of caching relevant for R users: [caching for R Markdown](https://bookdown.org/yihui/rmarkdown-cookbook/cache.html), [caching for Shiny](https://shiny.rstudio.com/articles/caching.html), caching in projects via the use of [the targets package](https://books.ropensci.org/targets/) (or its superseded predecessor [drake](https://books.ropensci.org/drake/)).
+Lots to explore based on your use case! :wink:

 Have you used caching in one of your packages or scripts?
 What tool did you use?